SKevo18/mediawiki-updater/README.md

    - `extensions.txt`: List the names of desired extensions, one per line.
    - `skins.txt`: List the names of desired skins, one per line.

+   If these files do not exist, nothing happens as the tool will ignore that and move on.

 2. Run the application:

    ```bash